JanssenProject/jans/docs/im/im-user.md

 ```

-6. **Updates user resources using operation mode**: This is an alternative option to update user resources.
+## Updates user resources using operation mode

+This is an alternative option to update user resources.
 To use this option, you need to consider the following things:

     - **id**: an unique id of user resources
     - **op**: one operation to be done from [add, remove, replace]